 After the Hungarians under Meszaros had been defeated by Schlick on the heights of Pareza, the former was superseded in his command by Klapka, who made a successful stand at Tokay, Tarczal, and Bodroy Keresztur.
 Schlick attacked those positions severally on the 22nd, 23rd, and 31st of January, and was repulsed on each occasion.
 The Austrians were not only prevented from advancing on Debreczin, but were driven back upon Kaschau and Eperies.
-Schlick, who had considered Görgei as buried alive, drew his sabre in a fury when a major, on the 6th of February, brought him news to Eperies of the defeat at Branviszko.
-"Dogs that ye are-all of you dogs!" he exclaimed; "that pass I would have held against a hundred thousand men!"
-He instantly decamped from Eperies, to escape Görgei's superior forces, and cook the route to Kaschau. learned that Klapka, who had lost sight of him since the battle of the 31st, was advancing upon him, and he was now fixed in the same position as Görgei had been the very evening before.
-But Schlick was as familiar with the northern counties of Hungary as his enemy, and by masterly managuvres he succeeded in escaping by Raszo, Rosenau, and Rima Szombat to Losoncz, and subsequently effected a junction with the main Austrian army.
-Of the army which he led from Galicia, not one-fourth returned; and yet he might boldly claim the gratitude of the emperor.
-No other of the Austrian generals would have saved a single horse's shoe, nor probably his own person, from the hands of the Hungarians amid the defiles of the Carpathians,
+Schlick, who had considered Görgei as buried alive, drew his sabre in a fury when a major, on the 6th of February brought him news to Eperies of the defeat at Branyiszko "Dogs that ye are-all of you dogs!" he exclaimed; "that pass I would have held against a hundred thousand men!'
+He instantly decamped from Eperies, to escape Görgei's superior forces, and took the route to Kaschau.
+There he learned that Klapka, who had lost sight of him since the battle of the 31st, was advancing upon him, and he was now fixed in the same position as Görgei had been the ver evening before.
+But Schlick was as familiar with the northern counties of Hungary as his enemy, and by master manœuvres he succeeded in escaping by Raszo, Rosenau, at Rima Szombat to Losoncz, and subsequently effected a june tion with the main Austrian army.
+Of the army which h led from Galicia, not one-fourth returned; and yet he migh boldly claim the gratitude of the emperor.
+No other of the Austrian generals would have saved a single horse's shoe, no probably his own person, from the hands of the Hungarian amid the defiles of the Carpathians.

-^{} Schle-singer's War in Hungary.
+^{} Schlessinger's War in Hungary.